 Bill C-11, also called the Online Streaming Act, is crucial legislation that updates the Broadcasting Act for the 21st Century, providing the Canadian Radio-television and Telecommunications Commission (CRTC) with important tools to regulate major streaming services like Netflix, Disney+, Amazon Prime Video, and other online services, so as to require them to contribute to the creation and presentation of Canadian programming.

-The WGC supports this vital bill, which we hope will be passed into law soon.
+The WGC supports this vital bill.
 Our industry cannot thrive—or perhaps even survive—without it.

 WGC in the Media on Bill C-11